What are the Medical Applications of Rapid Prototyping?

-There are additional other applications of medical rapid prototyping, but the above will give you an understanding of the opportunities/capabilities.
+There are additional other applications, but the above will give you an understanding of the opportunities/capabilities.

 As well as developing 3D prototypes and models, fiber lasers can also be used for manufacturing runs too, once an application is approved for use beyond the prototyping stage.

 Also, read the following articles on our site relating to rapid prototyping:

 Fiber lasers deliver multi-functional capability